roberthangu/snn_object_recognition/README.md

 # One-Shot Object Appearance Learning using Spiking Neural Networks #

+_Note: This project is no longer actively maintained and supported._

 This is a Spiking Neural Network used for testing one-shot object appearance learning.
 That is the learning of new object features based on one or very few training instances.